 We visited the Metsa Village Christmas market and Christmas town on the opening day of the event in 2019, November 1st.
 It was a little too early to enjoy the full line up and I think if we were to go again for Christmas we’d wait until December.

 First impressions were good as Christmas muzak, seasonal flags and banners greeted us at entrance road.
 Unfortunately, it wasn’t long before the excitement was quashed by the reality.

 For one, on their Christmas adverts on the official website they display the beautiful tree they had in 2018.
 That is currently nowhere in sight for 2019.
 I asked a couple of staff where to find it and they said there is no Christmas tree except the small one at the front of the lake as you come down from entrance road.
-That has a handful of bobbles and nothing else.
-If that is their Christmas tree for 2019, it is an insult to the season!
+That has a handful of bobbles and nothing else:

 Metsa as a Nordic theme park, actually sells Christmas goods all year round But for the christmas period they have a market in the Metsa Hall.
 Metsa Hall is actually quite small, so its that not large of a market.
-The Christmas market in Saitama Shintoshin is larger.
+The Christmas market in Saitama Shintoshin is larger (not scheduled in 2021).
 But Metsa does have some cute and original seasonal goods that are hard to come by elsewhere in Saitama.